theAfricanQuant/trade/README.rst

 A *context* may have its own rules
 ----------------------------------
-*Contexts* are groups of operations.
+*Contexts* are groups of occurrences.

 A *context* may be a situation where daytrades should be identified.

-A *context* may also involve taxes and other costs altering the value of the trades.
+A *context* may also involve taxes and other costs altering the details of the occurrences.

 Extending the framework